ltworf/typedload/docs/comparisons.md

 ---------

 Found [here](https://github.com/wyfo/apischema)

+It's the only viable alternative to typedload that I've encountered.

 * It reuses the same objects in the output, so changing the data might result in subtle bugs if the input data is used again
 * Doesn't support as many python versions as typedload (currently no 3.11 and no 3.5)